clintonboys/clintonboys.github.io/_posts/2015-03-12-israel-poll-aggregator-2.md

         days = getattr(days,"days",days)
         return .5 ** (days/30.)

-We now inner-merge the poll data with the pollster reliability ratings to get a single table, and add in the recency weights to each poll (I briefly forgot the nice pandas way to add columns like this and did )
+We now inner-merge the poll data with the pollster reliability ratings to get a single table, and add in the recency weights to each poll (I briefly forgot the nice pandas way to add columns like this and did it the dumb way with a list).

     polls = polls.merge(poll_ratings, how="inner", on="pollster")